 Students participating in our program experience continuous engagement as we form strong relationships with them and the adults in their lives.
-Initial contact takes place when students enter 5th grade and continues over an eight-year period until they graduate from high school.
+Initial contact takes place when students are in early elementary and continues over an eight-year period until they graduate from high school.
 DAA places emphasis on the student in a goal centered environment that ensures successful realization of our mission of enhancing academic achievement.

 Students are exposed to 90 minutes of academic tutoring each week provided by experienced educators and volunteers three days per week during the academic school-year.
 Sports-for-life training occurs once all academic requirements are met.

 Local coaches and athletic champions are recruited to work with students in the area of athletics.
 Students must participate in community service-oriented field trips once a month.
 Families have access to resources that are provided on an "as needed" basis to assist students and family members in overcoming barriers or challenges impacting academic success.

 During the summer months, students participate in swim lessons (proficiency must be achieved prior to participating in kayaking when weather permits), field trips and a math camp hosted by the Colorado Association of Black Professional Engineers and Scientists.

 Upon entering high school students are coached to continue academic achievement, apply for college and submit applications for scholarships.
 Our partnership with the Denver Scholarship Foundation is essential to this aspect of programming.